pedrodelclaro/qrcode-frontendmentor/README.md

 ### Built with

-- HTML5 markup
+- HTML5
-- CSS custom properties
-- Flexbox
+- CSS Flexbox

 ### What I learned